Managing our Network

 Minor safety work

 Every year Council does a range of small safety projects around the district.
-The Minor Safety Works Programme includes improving intersection visibility, installing roundabouts and speed cushions in residential streets to help address speed issues and putting in new pedestrian crossings and refuges.
-For more information on this programme contact Council.
+The Minor Safety Works Programme includes improving intersection visibility, installing roundabouts, and putting in speed cushions, new pedestrian crossings, and refuges in residential streets to help address speed issues.
+Contact us for more information.

 Resealing work ensures that the district's road network remains safe, efficient and able to cope with the amount of traffic using it.
-Most resealing takes place in the summer months, excluding the busy Christmas and New Year period.
+Most resealing takes place in summer months,excluding the busy Christmas and New Year period.
 Care is taken to try and minimise the impact on road users, but some disruption is inevitable.

 The full list of online and hard copy forms is below.